openjdm/openjdm.github.io/book/availability_bias.md

 According to
-cultivation theory, one of the most prominent mass communication models, people see our social reality as more congruent with the reality presented by television, as they spend more time consuming TV (Potter and Riddle cited by Riddle 156).
+cultivation theory, one of the most prominent mass communication models, people see their social reality as more congruent with the reality presented by television, as they spend more time consuming TV (Potter and Riddle cited by Riddle 156).
 On a cognitive level, availability heuristics can explain this effect.
 With a more often and recent